bluebird-developers/browser/README.md

 ![Bluebird](images/heroimage.png)

 ## Features:
-- Blazingly fast
-- Low ram usage
 - Browse the web
+- Responsive UI and quick startup time
 - Reading mode
 - Force dark mode for all websites
+- Quick shortcuts on new tab page
 - Translate websites
 - Password lock
+- Export page to pdf (version 5.1 and newer)

+### Upcoming:
+- Timeline

-Check the app out to see them all!
+Check the app out to see them in action!

 ## Building from source